Maya-faisal/Training/Task2/Description.md

      <br/>

-# Write a script that calculates the Average of the collected data from cronejob 1, and sends that data to the HTML file , as cronjob 2
+# Write a script that calculates the Average of the collected data from cronjob 1, and sends that data to the HTML file, as cronjob 2

- write 3 functions, each iterate through the output files from cronjob1 and calculate the average according to the item format. <br/>
+ write 3 functions, each iterate through the output files from cronjob1, and calculate the average according to the item format. <br/>
  __Cpu file contains only one value. <br/>__
  __Memory file contains data formatted as following: freeMemory_UsedMemory <br/>__
- __Disk file contains data formatted as following: disk/partition name_used_avaliable <br/>__
+ __Disk file contains data formatted as follows: disk/partition name_used_avaliable <br/>__

- From each function there is a data output, that is send to the HTML elements to be viewed in the web page
+ From each function, there is a data output, that is sent to the HTML elements to be viewed on the web page

  ![image](https://github.com/user-attachments/assets/ea5b2d8f-1bc9-4258-afb9-06283e106646)